 The 3 Wicked Whites of the West

 When it comes to picking a white paint colour for trims, doors and cabinets, there is a fiiiiine-line between what is flexible and what is most definitely not.
-Would you rather have a white that has the flexibility of a 10-year-old gymnast or a white that is as flexible as an 80-year-old armchair aficionado?
+Would you rather have a white with the flexibility of a 10-year-old gymnast or a white as flexible as an 80-year-old armchair aficionado?
 Personally, I’d rather have a white that is in the form of wine – in ma belly.

-The whites that I’m referring to have too much yellow in them.
-I rarely come across whites that are too blue, green or purple (only because they aren’t used very often) – it’s always the warm whites that throw things off whack in a design plan.
+The whites I’m referring to have too much yellow in them.
+I rarely come across whites that are too blue, green or purple (only because they aren’t used very often) – it’s always the warm whites that throw things off-whack in a design plan.

-If these whites look good now, that is GREAT, but should you want to change decorative directions, you could have a big problem on your hands.
+If these whites look good now, that’s GREAT, but should you want to change decorative directions, you could have a big problem on your hands.

 You see, there are many fantastic warm whites that are flexible and also happen to be some of my FAVE paint colours.
 They don’t even come CLOSE to being too cream or yellow, they are just ‘subtle and warm’.
 They suit warm colours, cool colours and a wild range of neutrals.
 Now the buggery colours that I’m going to reference are ALSO warm – they just aren’t as subtle about it.
 The stronger yellow in them reduces their flexibility and won’t let them accommodate a whole whack of colours – which is snobby designer speak for ‘lots’.

 So.
 You’re probably wondering what’s so WRONG with choosing these colours for your cabinets or trim, what’s the big deal?
 WHAT’S THE BIG DEAL?
 These colours are setting the STAGE for wall colours, finishes, furnishings and accents.
-They are the framework to your walls, windows, cabinets and floors, they are the starting point for any successful colour scheme.
-If these colours are limiting, you’ll have a FRACTION of the choices you might have had had you used a flexible white.
+They’re the framework to your walls, windows, cabinets and floors, they’re the starting point for any successful colour scheme.
+If these colours are limiting, you’ll have a FRACTION of the choices you might have had had you used a more flexible white.

 So what ARE these white wonders you ask?
 Let’s take a peek…

 I’m not even sure why Navajo White is even on the TABLE as an OPTION for trim or cabinets as it isn’t white – yet I deal with it ALL the time in my E-Design.
 Don’t get me wrong, it’s an AWESOME colour for walls, but when it comes to other surfaces – it’s not so hot.